 - The Ghost: Never makes a physical appearance in the games.
 She is only visible in artistic representations, such as paintings and statues, though she does speak to Link when he comes to one of her statues in Breath of the Wild.

-- God of Good: She is a benevolent goddess with the power to vanquish evil, an ability passed down to her mortal incarnation and descendants and imbued into the Master Sword.
-After the original Zelda's mortal life ended, Hylia became a goddess again and continues to protect Hyrule, even when the current generations of Link and Zelda are present.
+- God of Good: She is a benevolent goddess with the power to vanquish evil, an ability passed down to her mortal incarnations and descendants and imbued into the Master Sword.

 - Lady and Knight: She appointed a Hylian knight as her champion in the war against Demise, presenting him with the Goddess Sword.
-This chosen Hero would be reincarnated as the various Links, tasked with defending the bloodline of the goddess against the incarnation of Demise's hatred.
+This chosen Hero would be reincarnated as the various Links, tasked with defending the bloodline and reincarnations of the Goddess, Zelda, against the incarnation of Demise's hatred.

 - MacGuffin Guardian: She was tasked with protecting the Triforce by Farore, Nayru, and Din.

-- Mortality Ensues: She temporarily gave up her status as a goddess to be incarnated as the first Zelda.
+- Mortality Ensues: She gives up her status as a goddess to reincarnate as Zelda.

 - Our Founder: Statues of her appear in Skyward Sword and Breath of the Wild, signifying her status as the founder and patron goddess of Hyrule.